 Each treatment lasts approximately two and a half to three hours.
-There are very few side effects from the treatment or from the medication used to expose the white cells to the UV lights.
-Most patients do not feel any ill effects during or after treatment, and are able to return to regular activities.
+There are very few side effects from the treatment or from the medication used to sensitize the white cells to the UV lights.
+Most patients do not feel any ill effects during or after treatment and are able to return to regular activities.

 Comfort and Caring